alkolobaeva/anyf/README.md

 brew cask install anaconda
 ```

-Data needs to be added to data repo as csv file.
+Data needs to be added to data folder as csv file.

 ### Installing and running